fossasia/eventyay-tickets/doc/development/setup.rst

 `uv` automatically creates virtual environment in _.venv_ directory.
-If you want to create virtual environment outside the project directory, you can do so with a different tool and tell `uv` to repspect the activated virtual environment by setting the `UV_PROJECT_ENVIRONMENT` environment variable.
+If you want to create virtual environment outside the project directory, you can do so with a different tool and tell `uv` to respect the activated virtual environment by setting the `UV_PROJECT_ENVIRONMENT` environment variable.

 For Bash and Zsh: